Volume: 74 Issue: 1

 This study has provided preliminary evidence that projection of natural audio-visual stimuli as a form of environmental enrichment holds the potential to decrease stereotypies among indoor laboratory macaques.

 This study was funded by the AWI Refinement Research Award program.
-To learn more about this program or to view additional studies, click here.
+Learn more about this program or view additional studies.